rails/rails/guides/source/active_record_migrations.md

 executed for the migration with the version "20240428000000".

-First, this command will check whether the migration exists and if it has already been performed and will do nothing if so.
+First, this command will check whether the migration exists and if it has already been performed and if so, it will do nothing.

 If the version specified does not exist, Rails will throw an exception.